 Criminal justice and private security are one of the fastest growing areas in terms of employment, and an advanced degree is becoming a necessity.
 The Master of Criminal Justice degree program responds to the need for professionally-trained criminal justice administrators, planners and researchers as well as private security professionals.

-The Master of Criminal Justice curriculum at Loyola is 30 credit hours.
-Courses are taught year round (spring, summer, and fall semesters) with courses available at night in an eight-week format (one night a week per course).
+The Master of Criminal Justice curriculum at Loyola is 30 credit hours and can be completed it in one year.
+Courses are taught year round with courses available at night in an eight-week format (one night a week per course).
 Find out more about admissions requirements to the graduate program in criminal justice.

 |CRIM 700||Theories of Criminal Behavior||3 crs.|